CharanMN7/Personal-Portfolio-Page/README.md

 I started right in the morning.
 We were having a family reunion at that time.
 All of my family was having fun outside and I'm stuck in the house to babysit my little niece.
 Perfect time to code all day!

 I began by wireframing the idea I had in my mind and writing down a base plan of how to create the layout and the style of the background.
-The idea I had was, the backgound will have an autumn style forest with blurry cards, like on the iPhone/iPad.
+The idea I had was, the background will have an autumn style forest with blurry cards, like on the iPhone/iPad.
 With the idea in my head and the plan in my notebook, I began coding.

-It was a lazy day, so I decided to code slowly because, my work was fairly simple (at least that's what I though at the moment).
-Halfway through and for some reason I didn't like the design.
+It was a lazy day, so I decided to code slowly because, my work was fairly simple (at least that's what I thought at the moment).
+Halfway through, and for some reason I didn't like the design.
 Maybe a different background image would've helped, but, no, it was like the 20th image I've used.
 I tried tweaking the cards, the background, and different ways of styling them.
-I looked at the watch and it was evening already, I even forgot my lunch! (don't worry, my niece had her lunch).
+I looked at the watch, and it was already evening.
+I even forgot my lunch!
+(Don't worry, my niece had her lunch.)
 Frustrated, I left my laptop and went away to eat something.

 Finally, I've decided to delete the entire code I wrote and start over.
-This time, no autumn style backgrounds or blurry cards like on the iPad.
+This time, there are no autumn-style backgrounds or blurry cards like on the iPad.
 That's what I told myself.
 And opened [dribbble.com](https://dribbble.com) for some inspiration.
 And I saw somebody's portfolio page that looked similar to my idea but without any background images or blurry cards, and it looked great!
 So, I decided to stick with my initial idea but write it from scratch, and this time, I kept it really simple.

 #### Finally, the process